Learning Outcomes

 - Withdrawals from client accounts are strictly limited to proper purposes and must never be used as a banking facility.

-- Firms must keep accurate records for each client and reconcile client accounts regularly.
+- Firms must keep accurate records for each client, obtain statements and reconcile client accounts at least every five weeks, and retain records for at least six years.

-- Interest must be paid to clients on money held, according to a fair written policy.
+- Interest must be paid to clients on money held, according to a fair written policy; de minimis thresholds and separate designated accounts should be applied fairly.

-- Mixed receipts must be allocated promptly to the correct accounts.
+- Mixed receipts must be allocated promptly to the correct accounts, and any mis-posted funds must be corrected immediately.

 Key Terms and Concepts